DerIch69420/Karnel/README.md

 Other important things to enable are:
 ```
+enable Comments \\ To allow the use of this comment
 enable Memory \\ To allow the use of memory
 enable Executable \\ To allow the program to be executed
 ```